yangyangxian/react-fullstack-starter/README.md

 ## ✨ New Features

 - **Directory-Based API Routing**: API routes are automatically discovered and loaded from files within the `server/src/api/` directory (e.g., `hello.ts` for `/api/hello`).
+- **Client-Side Dynamic Routing**: The frontend features a dynamic routing system that automatically generates routes from `.tsx` files in `client/src/pages`.
+This includes support for nested routes, route grouping with `(folder)` syntax, and automatic protection of routes.
 - **Shared Types**: The `common/` package provides shared types and DTOs for both client and server.

 ---